 Dipika Srivastava who was a Programme Manager at TARSHI, helped us develop Hindi content for the blog.
 She has a Post Graduate Diploma in Rural Development and Management from the Institute of Engineering and Rural Technology, Allahabad.
 She has worked in the area of sexual and reproductive health and rights for over five years.
 She has a keen interest and experience in training and reproductive and sexual health related issues.

 Please feel free to contact us with any questions or comments you may have at firstname.lastname@example.org.

-TARSHI (Talking About Reproductive and Sexual Health Issues) believes that all people have the right to sexual well being and to a self-affirming and enjoyable sexuality.
+TARSHI (Talking About Reproductive and Sexual Health Issues) is a non-profit organisation based out of New Delhi, India.
+We believe that all people have the right to sexual well being and to a self-affirming and enjoyable sexuality.
 Read More